 They can be hard to understand.
 They are often long, and almost always written in 'jargon'.
 If you want to wade through them all please - be my guest.

 Or you could just join my hatching series and save yourself the bother.

-Use these pages.
-They're not as detailed as my full hatching series, but they're a starting point.
+If you're not sure you're ready for incubating yet, use these pages to get an idea of what's involved.
+They're nothing like as detailed as my full hatching series, of course, but they're a good starting point.